What is Fixed-Income Trading?

 Income: All fixed-income securities (with the exception of zero-coupon bonds) provide some form of regular interest payments to investors.
 This makes the fixed-income market especially attractive to investors whose main investment goal is providing themselves with a steady income.

 Safety: Risk-averse investors seeking primarily the safest investments should invest in securities with short maturity periods (less than 5 years) to reduce interest rate risk, and in securities with a high credit rating – to avoid default risk.
-Some debt securities which meet both of these criteria are U.S. Treasury bills, money market instruments (especially certificates of deposits), short-term corporate debt, and municipal bonds issued by municipalities with a high credit rating.
+Some debt securities that meet both of these criteria are U.S. Treasury bills, money market instruments (especially certificates of deposits), short-term corporate debt, and municipal bonds issued by municipalities with a high credit rating.

 Tax advantages: Investors seeking to maximize their after-tax income often favor investing in municipal bonds, as the income received from them is usually tax-free.

 There is a wide variety of fixed-income investments and investing strategies available for you to consider.
 Make sure to thoroughly research any fixed-income opportunity prior to making an investment.
 Because many bonds have maturity dates of 10 years or more, purchasing a bond means tying up a substantial amount of your investment capital for a long period of time.
 Therefore, you want to make sure that you’re making the best use of your money with your choice of investments.